ch810ya/roxo/content/photography/licensing.md

 Everything You Need To Know

-Here is everything you need to know if you are interested in using my free travel photos for your own project or businesses. ch810ya Blog allows the use of my photos in two ways:
+Here is everything you need to know if you are interested in using my free travel photos for your own project or businesses.
+Chai's Blog allows the use of my photos in two ways:

 1. Creative Commons License
 With Creative Commons you are free: